exercism/awk/concepts/patterns/introduction.md

 awk -F: '$3 >= 1000' /etc/passwd
 ```

-Recall that zero is a false value and all other numbers are true.
+Recall that zero is a false value and all other numbers are true;
+and the empty string is a false value and all other strings are true.
+Any expression that evaluates to a number or a string can be used as a pattern.

 ## Functions